yujiaoMSFT/Microsoft-Defender-For-Endpoint/macOS/Deploy-MDE-macOS-with-Intune/6_Verify_Installation.md

 > This document was created using a Mac mini running macOS 15.5 with an Apple M4 chip.
 > Please note that the macOS user interface may differ if you are using a different version of macOS.

-Once all onboarding processes are completed, let's verify it on macOS device.

 ## Step1: Launching Microsoft Defender on macOS